I haven’t got a chance yet to play with asynchronous I/O APIs in any production

 io_uring splice

-doesn’t work with /dev/zero
+splice doesn’t work with /dev/zero and yields EINVAL.

 Reading from /dev/zero and writing to SSD throughput